refinedev/refine/documentation/docs/api-reference/core/hooks/useTable/index.md

 (params: SyncWithLocationParams) => string;
 ```

-A function create accessible links for `syncWithLocation`.
-It takes an [SyncWithLocationParams][syncwithlocationparams] as parameters.
+A function creates accessible links for `syncWithLocation`.
+It takes [SyncWithLocationParams][syncwithlocationparams] as parameters.

 ## FAQ